 Cloud Utility Services is a maturing of Grid Computing and Utility Computing.
 These technologies have been a round for decades but did not become universally applicable until Oracle, Sun and Amazon came to the forefront with their offerings.
 These new utility based services offered web based computing power that could run any application on a variety of operating systems.
 The new generation of Utility Services can run any number of virtual images and are ideal for development, test, training and in many cases production environments.

-See the History of Cloud Computing for a timeline of many of these technologies.
+History of Cloud Computing for a timeline of many of these technologies.